 4. Flexible Plywood for Versatile Designs

-As the name suggests, flexible plywood is a type of plywood that can be bent without breaking.
+As the name suggests, flexible waterproof ply board is a type of plywood that can be bent without breaking.
 This quality allows flexible plywood to construct unique designs and structures.
 And in terms of trending designs, arches are on the rise.
 So, if you’ve ever coveted a chic wall arch at home, now’s your chance to make one with flexible ply!

 5. Soft Plywood for DIY Enthusiasts

-This type of plywood is made with douglas, fir, or maple trees.
-This type of plywood is commonly used to make cupboard exteriors, floors, countertops, and fences around properties.
+This type of plywood is made with douglas, fir or maple trees.
+It’s commonly used to make cupboard exteriors, floors, countertops, and fences around properties.
 Moreover, you can easily replace them in case of wear or tear.